John Navone

-John J. Navone S.J. (born October 19, 1930 – died December 25, 2016) was a Jesuit priest, theologian, philosopher, educator, author, raconteur, and Professor Emeritus of Pontifical Gregorian University in Rome, Italy.
+John J. Navone S.J. (born October 19, 1930 – died December 25, 2016) was an American Jesuit priest, theologian, philosopher, educator, author, raconteur, and Professor Emeritus of Pontifical Gregorian University in Rome, Italy.
 Having reached the mandatory age, he retired from the Gregorian, returned to the Society's Oregon Province, and taught at Gonzaga University in Spokane, Washington.

 Early life

 John Joseph Navone was born in Seattle on 19 October 1930, the son of Giacomo "Jack" Navone and Juliet Micheli Navone.
 At the time of his birth, his father was not yet a US citizen, so Navone has dual citizenship in the United States and Italy (and therefore the European Union).
 He has five siblings: Joseph, James, George, Helen, and Catherine.
 He received his primary education at St. Anne School.
 His first three years of high school were spent at O'Dea High School, operated by the Congregation of Christian Brothers.
 He transferred to the Jesuit Seattle Preparatory School for his senior year, graduating from there in 1948.